Bioorganic Photochemistry and Physical Organic Chemistry

 Guilford Jones retired after 38-years at Boston University.
 An alumnus of Rhodes College (Memphis, TN), he completed graduate work at the University of Wisconsin, Madison, with the widely recognized photochemist, Howard Zimmerman.
 Professor Jones was an NIH Postdoctoral Fellow at Yale University, studying physical organic chemistry with Jerome Berson.
 He joined the BU faculty in 1971 where his early research in the chemistry of small-strained – ring organic compounds focused on energy storing photoreactions.
 His later work centered on photochemical conversion of energy (‘artificial photosynthesis’) focusing on photoinduced electron transfer that can be observed with fast-pulse laser techniques.
 A particular research interest involved charge transport that can be conducted among reactive elements positioned in the microdomains of polymers and biopolymers (e.g., helical scaffolds).

-Gil Jones is active at international meetings and has served on organizing committees (e.g., International Symposium on the Photochemical Conversion of Solar Energy), chairing the 2002 Electron Donor-Acceptor Interactions Gordon Conference.
-He has authored/coauthored over 200 publications and book chapters.
+Gil Jones was active at international meetings and served on organizing committees (e.g., International Symposium on the Photochemical Conversion of Solar Energy), chairing the 2002 Electron Donor-Acceptor Interactions Gordon Conference.
+He authored/coauthored over 200 publications and book chapters.

 - B.S., Rhodes College, 1965

 - NIH Predoctoral Fellow